 Oak Titmice flit between branches and trees, flying with a shallow undulating motion.
 They tend to feed among the woody twigs in the lower canopies of oaks and other trees.
 They form pair bonds in their first year and mate for life.
 Both sexes defend territories year-round, meaning they don’t flock in the winter the way many other titmice and relatives do.
 When defending against an intruding member of its species, the Oak Titmouse raises its crest, quivers its wings, and scolds.
 Oak Titmice are hunted by mammals, snakes, and other birds, including Western Scrub-Jays, Steller’s Jays, Western Screech-Owls, Northern Pygmy-Owls, and accipiter hawks.
 Oak Titmice will mob predators, often joining forces with other small birds.

 The Oak Titmouse is one of the most common birds in oak woodlands of California, but populations have declined by about 1.4 percent per year between 1966 and 2010, resulting in a cumulative decline of 46 percent, according to the North American Breeding Bird Survey.
 Partners in Flight estimates a global breeding population of 500,000 with 89 percent occurring in the U.S. and 11 percent in Mexico.
 The Oak Titmouse is listed as a U.S.-Canada Stewardship species and rates a 14 out of 20 on the Continental Concern Score.
 This species is on the 2014 State of the Birds Watch List, which lists species most in danger of extinction without significant conservation action.
-The decline of this species is linked to the increase in California's population during the twentieth century (from 1.5 million to more than 30 million people).
-This has increased pressures on oak woodlands from activities such as timber harvesting, clearing for agriculture, and urban and suburban development.
+The decline of this species is linked to the increase in California's population during the twentieth century (from 1.5 million to more than 30 million people), which has increased pressures on oak woodlands from activities such as timber harvesting, clearing for agriculture, and urban and suburban development.
 An estimated 80 percent of California’s remaining oak woodlands are privately owned, so landowners can play a crucial role in conservation of this unique habitat.